 Here I am back again with another review, but this time a short one.
-In this article, we’ll be looking at a Squier by Fender Vintage Modified 70’s Stratocaster guitar.
+In this article, we’ll be looking at a Squier by Fender Vintage Modified 70’s Stratocaster guitar (replaced by an HSS version)

 However, I would say they make excellent instruments for the money and would call them as the ultimate STEAL!